dvdmtw98/blog/Post Vault/articles/2021-03-05-overthewire-bandit-level-9-level-10.md

 &========== truKLdjsbJ5g7yyJ2X2R0o3a5HQJFuLk
 ```

-**Note:** The `cat` command is used to read the data from the file which is then passed as input to the next command in line using pipes
+**Note:** The `cat` command is used to read the data from the file which is then passed as input to the next command in the line using pipes

 We have found the password for the next level !!

-Logout of current session and use password of user bandit10 to access next level
+Logout of the current session and use the password of user bandit10 to access the next level

 ```
 > ssh bandit10@bandit.labs.overthewire.org -p 2220